JuliaLang/www.julialang.org/soc/ideas-page.md

 This project proposes to implement a comprehensive suite of iterative solver algorithms in Julia's native [IterativeSolvers.jl](https://github.com/JuliaLang/IterativeSolvers.jl) package, as described in the [implementation roadmap](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1).
 Students will be encouraged to refactor the codebase to better expose the mathematical structure of the underlying Arnoldi and Lanczos iterations, thus promoting code composability without sacrificing performance.

 ## Fixed-size arrays with SIMD support

-Julia uses OpenBLAS for matrix algebra, but OpenBLAS is better-suited for large matrices.
+Julia uses OpenBLAS for matrix algebra, but OpenBLAS is better suited for large matrices.
 For operations with small matrices and vectors, one can often obtain substantial speedups by implementing everything in Julia.
 At least two candidate implementations [already](https://github.com/twadleigh/ImmutableArrays.jl) [exist](https://github.com/JuliaLang/julia/issues/5857), with the first more thoroughly developed but the second (currently just a sketch) having some features that are attractive for inclusion in `Base`.

 The project would be to flesh out operations with fixed-size arrays, and get them interoperating seamlessly with other types.
 It would be desirable implement operations for certain sizes using Julia's up-and-coming [SIMD support](https://github.com/JuliaLang/julia/pull/5355).